PlugShare/plugshare.github.io/README.md

 Optimizer Prime touched this and to deploy ANY changes to developer.plugshare.com including main website + docs, here are the steps:

 Make all changes in dev branch.
-Website changes - update the md files in /site
+Website changes - update the md files in /site.
-Slate docs changes - update index.html.md in /source
+Slate docs changes - update index.html.md in /source.

-After you're done, push your files to github and run ./deploy.sh and it will automatically compile everything and deploy the files to master branch (which becomes live at developer.plugshare.com)
+After you're done, push your files to github and run ./deploy.sh. and it will automatically compile everything and deploy the files to master branch (which becomes live at developer.plugshare.com)

-Alternatively ask Joe to update anything (preferred method)
+Alternatively ask Joe to update anything (preferred method).

+**Note**: github rack vulnerability does not affect us.

 <p align="center">